JONSASSE/432-2018/SCHEDULE.md

 -- | Tue 2018-05-08 | Student [Project Presentations](https://github.com/THOMASELOVE/432-2018/blob/master/projects/README.md), 3
 -- | Wed 2018-05-09 | [Final Project](https://github.com/THOMASELOVE/432-2018/blob/master/projects/README.md) Portfolio Due at noon

+## Teaching Assistant Office Hours

-**Teaching Assistant Office Hours** begin 2018-01-23.
+Teaching Assistant Hours begin 2018-01-23.
 All of these locations are on the ground floor of the Wood Building in the School of Medicine.
+To contact the TAs (and Dr. Love) email **431-help at case dot edu**

 Day | Time | Location
 --------: | :----------------: | -----------------